awsmug/torro-forms/README.txt

 = 1.0.0 beta 15 =
 * Only showing steps if there is more then one step
 * Results can be deleted
+* Stripping slashes on exporting CSV
+* Showing error messages if there is no answer given

 = 1.0.0 beta 14 =
 * Added missing columns on export if an answer was not given